Richard J. Hughes: Later life

 Hughes left the Supreme Court in 1979 after reaching the mandatory retirement age of 70, and returned to the private practice of law.
 In retirement, Hughes was of counsel at Hannoch Weisman, a New Jersey law firm, and split his time between Lawrenceville, New Jersey and Boca Raton, Florida.
+He served on a number of committees and boards: a committee for implementing Martin Luther King Jr. Day in New Jersey after it was made a federal holiday; a member of the Board of Directors of a bank, the Carteret Savings and Loan Association; and a board member of Robert E. Brennan's First Jersey Securities firm.
 He suffered a stroke in 1991, and died the following year of congestive heart failure in Boca Raton.
 He was interred at St. Mary's Cemetery in Trenton, New Jersey.

 Legacy

+After Hughes' retirement, the New Jersey Legislature created a named chair in his honor at Seton Hall University School of Law.
 The building in Trenton, New Jersey which bears his name that houses the New Jersey Department of Law and Public Safety (headed by the Attorney General), the courtroom, chambers and offices of the State Supreme Court, the courtroom and several chambers and offices of the New Jersey Superior Court, Appellate Division, and the administrative headquarters of the statewide court system, was dedicated as the Richard J. Hughes Justice Complex, in 1982 in his honor.

 Personal life

 Hughes had five sons, two daughters, and three stepsons.
 He married Miriam McGrory in 1935; they had four children.
 His first wife died in 1950; in 1955, he married Elizabeth Sullivan Murphy (died 1983), and they had three children.
 In 1972, Hughes would contact then-senator-elect Joe Biden, who he had previously never met, to provide support and advise on how to cope with the unexpected and sudden death of his wife Neilia Hunter Biden.

 Several of his children have become prominent in New Jersey law and politics.
 Hughes' stepson W. Michael Murphy Jr., a former Morris County prosecutor, placed third in the 1997 Democratic primary for governor of New Jersey.
-Hughes' son Brian M. Hughes is the former elected county executive of Mercer County.
+Hughes' son Brian M. Hughes served as a Mercer County freeholder from 1998-2003, and as the Mercer County Executive for five terms, from 2004-2024.
+Brian Hughes died in 2025.